-Council currently has a set of adopted codes of conduct that relate to Staff, Councillors as well as Committee Members, Delegates and Advisors.
-A recent review of the codes of conduct has identified several enhancements to the Code of Conduct to improve its robustness and bringing it into line with contemporary behavioural expectations.
+Council currently has a suite of codes of conduct that relate to Staff, Councillors as well as Committee Members, Delegates and Advisors.
+A recent review of the codes of conduct identified several area in which enhancements could be made to the codes of conduct to improve robustness and bring them into line with contemporary behavioural expectations.